Savchhenko/Savchhenko/README.md

 # 👋 Hello!
 My name is Alexandra Savchenko and I'm a *Frontend developer* from Voronezh, Russia.
-### 👩‍🎓2022 was a year I got a bachelor's degree in computer science and computer engineering at Voronezh State University.
+### 👩‍🎓2022 was a year I got a bachelor's degree in computer science and computer engineering at Voronezh State University and started my career path in Frontend development.

 ### Here you can find my web projects.
 The most interesting of them are pinned below.
 Also you can follow [this link](https://alexandra-savchenko.vercel.app/) to see my portfolio website.